emeyekayee/scheduled_resource/README.md

 #ScheduledResource

-This gem is for displaying how things are used over time -- a schedule for a set of resources.
-It provides a way to specify what is to be displayed, along with utilities and protocols to connect them:
+This gem is for displaying how things are used over time -- a schedule for a set of "resources".
+You can configure the elements of the schedule and there are utilities and protocols to connect them:

  - Configuration (specification and management),
  - Query interfaces (a REST-like API and internal protocols to query the models), and